Generic name: TAZAROTENE 0.5mg in 1g

 Dosage form: gel

-For Psoriasis: It is recommended that treatment start with TAZORAC® 0.05% Gel, with strength increased to 0.1% if tolerated and medically indicated.
-Apply TAZORAC® Gel once a day, in the evening, to psoriatic lesions, using enough (2 mg/cm2) to cover only the lesion with a thin film to no more than 20% of body surface area.
+It is recommended that treatment starts with TAZORAC Gel, 0.05%, with strength increased to 0.1% if tolerated and medically indicated.
+Apply a thin film (2 mg/cm2) of TAZORAC Gel once per day, in the evening, to cover only the psoriatic lesions on no more than 20% of body surface area.
 If a bath or shower is taken prior to application, the skin should be dry before applying the gel.
-If emollients are used, they should be applied at least an hour before application of TAZORAC® Gel.
+If emollients are used, they should be applied at least an hour before application of TAZORAC Gel.
 Because unaffected skin may be more susceptible to irritation, application of tazarotene to these areas should be carefully avoided.
-TAZORAC® Gel was investigated for up to 12 months during clinical trials for psoriasis.
+TAZORAC Gel was investigated for up to 12 months during clinical trials for psoriasis.

-For Acne: Cleanse the face gently.
-After the skin is dry, apply a thin film of TAZORAC® Gel 0.1% (2 mg/cm2) once a day, in the evening, to the skin where acne lesions appear.
+Cleanse the face gently.
+After the skin is dry, apply a thin layer (2 mg/cm2) of TAZORAC Gel 0.1% once per day, in the evening, to the skin where acne lesions appear.
 Use enough to cover the entire affected area.
-TAZORAC® Gel was investigated for up to 12 weeks during clinical trials for acne.
+TAZORAC Gel was investigated for up to 12 weeks during clinical trials for acne.

 Use effective sunscreens and wear protective clothing while using TAZORAC Gel [see Warnings and Precautions (5.3)].

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.